sytahmet/baseroot/README.md

 # Baseroot

-🔬 **What is Baseroot?**
+**What is Baseroot?**
-Baseroot is a decentralized science (DeSci) platform leveraging the Solana blockchain.
+Baseroot is a decentralized science (DeSci) platform built on the Solana blockchain.
 It aims to revolutionize scientific research by making it more transparent, accessible, and community-driven.
 With tools like blockchain-based data integrity, AI-assisted verification, and decentralized funding, Baseroot empowers researchers and fosters innovation.

 ---

-🎯 **Our Mission:**
+**Our Mission:**
 To eliminate traditional barriers in the scientific ecosystem and build a decentralized, fair, and collaborative platform where everyone can contribute to research and innovation.

 ---

-🌟 **Current Focus Areas:**
+**Current Focus Areas:**
 1. **BaserootResearch:**
    - A module dedicated to securely submitting and storing research hashes on the blockchain.
    - Enables researchers to prove authorship and ensure data integrity.